Paisly Park in Chanhassen

 Remembering Prince

-You don’t have to go inside Paisley Park to feel a connection to Prince in Chanhassen.
-There are plenty of tributes to the singer in different places throughout the city.
+You don’t need to go inside Paisley Park to feel connected to Prince in Chanhassen.
+Tributes pop up around the city, and the tunnel art changes over time.

-Visiting Paisley Park from the outside of the fence can be just as good.
-While in Chanhassen, make sure to check out the other great things to do in Prince’s Home Town.
+Visiting from outside the fence can still be meaningful.
+While in Chanhassen, check out other great things to do in Prince’s hometown.

 Similar Posts